For students who received a notice of investigation letter from an investigator.

 I am also facing the legal process through the courts.
 Isn’t this double jeopardy?

 No. The term double jeopardy applies only to the criminal justice system and prohibits the government from prosecuting a citizen multiple times for the same violation of law.
-The student disciplinary process is designed to enforce University regulations and review a student’s status at the University.
+The student accountability process is designed to enforce University policies and review a student’s status at the University.

 What happens if I withdraw from school, graduate or transfer to another institution before this is resolved?

-A restriction may be placed on your registration.
-Your student record may indicate that you withdrew after the disciplinary complaint was filed and permission from the Office of the Dean of Students may be required before a withdrawn student may be permitted to re-enroll.
+A restriction may be placed on your ability to register for future classes or programs.
+Your student record may indicate that you withdrew after the disciplinary complaint was filed and permission from the Office of Student Accountability may be required before a withdrawn student may be permitted to re-enroll.